bisalshahwork-coder/bisalshahwork-coder.github.io/_portfolio/1_steam_games.md

 <summary>Project <b>Game Design Document</b> (click to expand)</summary>

 ### Project summary
-Created an in-game action editor that lets players map actions like jump, crouch, aim, reload, heal, and revive to any key.
-Built a modular command-based architecture, allowing each action to plug into the character controller without rewriting code.
-Integrated smooth character animation blending for all mapped actions using Unity’s Animator and event callbacks.
-Added a dynamic UI panel that updates instantly as actions are assigned, removed, or triggered.
-Implemented responsive gameplay feedback including hit reactions, weapon handling, and health updates in real time.
+Developed a customizable in-game action input system in Unity that allows players to dynamically remap gameplay actions such as jump, crouch, attack, reload, and aim to any keyboard or mouse input through an interactive UI panel.
+The system is built using a modular command-based architecture, enabling flexible integration with character movement, animations, and gameplay mechanics without rewriting controller logic.

 <br />